-We deal with ankle injuries and improving joint health every day.
-Here's some of the best ways to improve your ankle strength or provide extra support that we've learned from PTs and athletic trainers.
-All of our sources are listed below in case you want to look any of the scientific papers up.
+WE DEAL WITH ankle injuries and improving joint health every day.
+Here's some of the best ways to improve your ankle strength or provide extra support that we've learned from PT's and athletic trainers.

 An ankle brace can be great for support.
 Ankle braces lock down the joint, and if you already have weak ankles from an injury, are a great way to limit motion during rehab.

 However, there are some strong downsides to a brace.
 First, if you wear it every day for injury prevention, you are likely to weaken your ankle from the consistent use.
 This is because your ankle relies on small micro-motions to improve its strength over time.
 These motions are limited, if not impossible, when you wear a rigid ankle brace, so in the long term your ankle does not have a way to improve itself.

 Ankle braces are best when used for a brief period of time and only on the rehab side of an injury, not for prevention.
 Athletic compression socks can be worn for injury prevention and during injury rehab.
 Find out if compression socks can be used as an alternative for your ankle brace.